ibm-cloud-docs/containers/cs_integrations_overview.md

 You can use various external services and catalog services with a standard Kubernetes cluster in {{site.data.keyword.containerlong}}.
 {:shortdesc}

+Unless otherwise noted, integrations are not verified to run on VPC clusters.
+{: note}

 ## Popular integrations
 {: #popular_services}